-The second is that almost all existing studies rely heavily on indirect indicators of - or proxies for - employee wellbeing such as "Best Places to Work" lists and/or generic star ratings on Glassdoor.
+The second is that almost all existing studies rely heavily on indirect indicators of - or proxies for - employee wellbeing such as "Best Places to Work" lists and/or generic star ratings on the jobs website Glassdoor.
 While these can provide broad indications of positive company culture, they may be relatively uninformative guides to understanding the direct effects of employee wellbeing.
 Employee reviews and third-party ratings are likely reflective of a broad range of company policies and practices that may not necessarily be directly related to wellbeing.
 Along similar lines, these metrics are also unable to distinguish between different forms of wellbeing at work, including happiness, job satisfaction, purpose, and (lack of) stress.

 As a result, in Section 4 we present the results of a series of novel empirical investigations into employee wellbeing and firm performance using crowd-sourced data from Indeed.
-Our main analysis includes 1,636 publicly listed companies.
+Our main analysis includes 1,782 publicly listed companies.
 We measure employee wellbeing using the Indeed Work Wellbeing Score, which is an index combining survey responses on levels of work happiness, purpose, job satisfaction, and (reverse-coded) stress.
 We also consider these four dimensions of subjective wellbeing in the workplace separately.
 Our primary analyses focus on employee happiness, as this is the variable for which we have the most data.

 Our results reveal positive and significant relationships between employee wellbeing and firm performance.
-Companies with higher average levels of wellbeing are more valuable, have greater returns on assets, and report higher annual profits.
-Moreover, we find that company wellbeing levels are not only predictive of contemporaneous firm performance, but also of future firm performance.
-Finally, we look not only at firm accounting data in order to measure associations with financial performance, but also at their stock prices.
-We show in Section 5 that a portfolio of firms with the highest levels of wellbeing outperform stock market benchmarks such as the S&P 500, Nasdaq-100, and Dow Jones Industrial Average.
+Companies with higher average levels of wellbeing are more profitable - they report report higher gross profits and, more importantly, have greater returns on assets.
+Building on this, we find that company wellbeing levels are not only predictive of contemporaneous firm performance, but also of future firm performance.
+Finally, we not only look at firm accounting data in order to measure associations with financial performance, but also at firm value.
+We first show that, accounting for a range of observable factors, company wellbeing is related to contemporaneous and future firm value (as measured by the q ratio).
+To contextualize this, in Section 5, we run a simple portfolio simulation where we find that an investment strategy based on investing in firms with the highest levels of wellbeing outperforms stock market benchmarks such as the S&P 500, Nasdaq Composite, and Russell 3000.